Speed up Windows 10 Upgrade Process – Task Sequence Vs. Servicing

 Location of SetupConfig.ini

 By default, the setupconfig.ini doesn’t exist.
-You need to copy the ini file to the default location before the Windows 10 servicing upgrade using SCCM.
-This activity of creating ini file will be a one-time activity.
+You must copy the ini file to the default location before the Windows 10 servicing upgrade using SCCM.
+This activity of creating an ini file will be a one-time activity.

 The following is the location of the SetupConfig.ini file.
 Windows will search for SetupConfig.ini in the below-mentioned default location.